 Ann has just completed her first outfit in this wardrobe planning series!
 Why a lace 2-piece dress you ask?
-Well, let me share why this is the first outfit.
+(Lace is sold out) Well, let me share why this is the first outfit.

 I visited Ann’s closet a few weeks ago to assess her wardrobe and do an analysis.
 Ann had already done a very good wardrobe cleanse and we had established her style aesthetic (Victorian, Edgy, Modern) so we moved on to the questionnaire.
 Ann answered questions pertaining to her personal, professional and family lifestyle plus any upcoming events.
 With that information, I was able to see what her wardrobe needs were and put them in order of priority.